about us

 First Projects

-The world’s first hydroelectric project, albeit small-scale, emerged in 1878 at Cragside, England, powering a single lamp.
-Soon after, the focus shifted towards larger projects serving communities.
+The world’s first hydroelectric project, albeit small-scale, emerged in 1878 at Craigside, England, powering a single lamp.
+Soon after, the focus shifted towards larger projects serving communities leading to the Niagara Falls project in 1895 which symbolized the commercial viability of hydropower.

 Large-Scale Development